 - A potential buyer may face appraisal and financing problems as a result of the inflated price.
 The home has to appraise to the lender.
 The lending value, LTV, is based on the appraised value of the home.

-With a mix of real world experience and advanced training, a RE/MAX Agent has the tools necessary to compute the fair market value of your home based on both the marketplace and personal considerations, such as your must-sell date.
-Remember, the right price is the key to a successful sale.
-So work with me, a RE/MAX Agent, to price your home accurately the first time.
+With a mix of real world experience and advanced training, I have the tools necessary to compute the fair market value of your home based on both the marketplace and personal considerations, such as your must-sell date, current updates, etc. Remember, the right price is the key to a successful sale.
+Let’s price your home accurately the first time.